decretist/Dissertation/Draft/school-faculty-university.md

 precondition for the emergence after 1160 of the faculty of theology.[^2]

-In the first decades of the 13th century, both the faculty and the *Decretum* were relegated to more modest places in the academic world than they had occupied in the latter half of the 12th century, as the corporate university subsumed the faculties, and the focus of legal scholarship in canon law gradually shifted from the "old law" of Gratian to the "new law" of papal decretals.
-Modern complaints about the corporatization of the university notwithstanding, *universitas* means corporation.[@verger_patterns_1992, 37-41] We tend to think of a corporation as a commercial entity, but medieval legal thinkers looked upon the corporation at a more foundational level, as a means for legally creating an artificial person, and then investing that "person" with rights and privileges that could otherwise only be held by a natural person or persons, such as the right to own property, or in the case of a cathedral chapter, the right to elect a bishop.
-Faculties aspired to permanence, unlike schools, which rarely survived the departure or death of their masters, and incorporation provided universities with a form of organization well-adapted for achieving that aspiration through the accumulation of legal rights and privileges.
-The right of a university to own property is obviously useful and even ultimately necessary, but the right that is most fundamental for a university is the right to determine qualifications for teaching.
+In the first decades of the thirteenth century, both the faculty and the *Decretum* were relegated to more modest places in the academic world than they had occupied in the latter half of the twelfth century, as the corporate university subsumed the faculties, and the focus of legal scholarship in canon law gradually shifted from the "old law" of Gratian to the "new law" of papal decretals.[^3]

+Recent complaints about the corporatization of the university notwithstanding, *universitas* means corporation.[@verger_patterns_1992, 37-41] We think of a corporation as a commercial entity, but medieval legal thinkers looked upon the corporation at a more basic level, as a means for legally creating an artificial person, and then investing that "person" with rights and privileges that could otherwise only be held by a natural person or persons, such as the right to own property, or in the case of a cathedral chapter, the right to elect a bishop.
+Implicit in the development from schools (which rarely survived the departure or death of their masters) to faculties was an aspiration toward institutional permanence, or at least stability.
+The right of a faculty to own property was obviously useful to that end.
+The most fundamental right for a faculty, however, was that of determining qualifications for teaching, and it was one that was often contested by the local bishop.
+The incorporation of one or more faculties as a university provided a form of organization well-adapted for achieving both permanence and independence from local ecclesiastical authority through the accumulation of legal rights and privileges.
+The faculties survived, but as subordinate units within the university.

 Attention devoted to the *Decretum* after around 1190 tended to focus on improving its utility as a teaching text.
 [Johannes